With all the amazing content and products ecommerce websites put out there, you’d think customers would be lining up to buy.

 With other issues, though, it’s good to have a full-fledged FAQ section users can rely on.
 What to do if your order hasn’t arrived, the short version of return policies, guarantee policies, after-sales support, and much more besides can all be spelled out in this section.

 For questions your help center can’t answer, you need to have an alternative.
-Live chat or a chatbot are great options.
+Live chat or an ecommerce chatbot are great options.
 Live chat especially has become very common – businesses can even integrate a live chat solution on their Shopify store.

 Also, research indicates that 63 percent of consumers who used live chat on a website are likely to return to that site.
 This means that even if your visitors don’t convert immediately, you get another chance of persuading them to buy.